RF and Wireless Measurements

 This 5-day lecture-based course explains essential RF measurements that must be made on modern wireless communications equipment - cellular, PCS and 3G phones, wireless LANs, GPS navigation systems, and DBS TV.
 The newest models of the necessary RF test equipment will be explained and demonstrated, including vector network analyzers, spectrum analyzers, digitally modulated signal generators and vector signal analyzers.
 Significant class time is dedicated to demonstrations.

 This course includes coverage of antenna testing techniques.
 Please see the course outline for more information.
-Feb 26-Feb 27, 2018: San Diego, CA: Presented by: Steven Best
+Sep 24-Sep 25, 2018: San Jose, CA: Presented by: Steven Best

 A combination of three popular topics in one course, this five day course features material covering linear circuit design, system level design, and measurements.
 Please check the course outline for the last day to see measurement topics covered.